praveek/launch.en/help/overview.md

 ## Key benefits

-* Faster time to value
+* Faster time to value.
-* Trustworthy data through centralized collection, organization, and delivery using data elements
+* Trustworthy data through centralized collection, organization, and delivery using data elements.
-* Compelling experiences through the integration of data and marketing technology using rule builder
+* Compelling experiences through the integration of data and marketing technology using rule builder.

 ## Key features

 ### Extensions

-An extension is a package of code (JavaScript, HTML, and CSS) that extends the [!DNL Launch] UI and client functionality. ​Build, manage, and update your integrations using a virtually self-service interface.
+An extension is a package of code (JavaScript, HTML, and CSS) that extends the [!DNL Launch] UI and client functionality.
+Build, manage, and update your integrations using a virtually self-service interface.
 You can think of [!DNL Launch] as an operating system, and extensions are the apps you use to achieve your tasks.

 ### Extension Catalog